heistp/sce-l4s-bakeoff/README.md

 > interaction of slow-start with the FIFO in the subject topology, or no peak at
 > all for the control topology; you should see this for whichever
 > [RFC 3168](https://tools.ietf.org/html/rfc3168) flow is chosen as the control.
-> Expected results with L4S in the subject topology, however, are a peak
-> extending about 4 seconds before returning to baseline.

 L4S: Sender → Delay → FIFO middlebox (bottleneck #1, 52.5Mbit) → FQ-AQM middlebox (bottleneck #2, 50Mbit) → L4S receiver